brandendupont-mcw/eighteenth-cms/src/documentation-pages/criminal-justice-process.md

 ### What does the DA’s Office do?

-* Issues warrants for arrest.
+* Requests warrants for arrest.
 * Makes recommendations for bond.
 * Screens and decides whether to charge felony cases referred from law enforcement.
 * Conducts outreach and provides resources to victims.